ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-headers/index.md

 You can provide a header template used by the default header component for simple layout changes.
 If you want to change the behaviour, please look at creating your own [Custom Header Component](../component-header/).
 The template for the default header is specified in `columnDef.headerComponentParams.template`.

-This is the default template used in ag-Grid:
+This is the default template used in AG Grid:

 ```html
 <div class="ag-cell-label-container" role="presentation">